-The profit after tax for the year ended 30 June 2020 was £7.79 million, compared to a loss of (£3.26) million in the previous year.
-The result for the current year is due to an increase in the market prices of certain portfolio investments.
+The profit after tax for the year ended 30 June 2021 was £7.89 million, compared to a profit of £7.79 million in the previous year.
+The result for the current year is due mainly to an increase in the market prices of certain portfolio investments.

-Administrative costs were £0.61 million for the year which was in line with costs of £0.62 million in the prior financial year.
+Administrative costs were £1.05 million for the year, compared to costs of £0.61 million in the prior financial year.
+The increase mainly reflects higher investment consulting related fees.

-Interest from deposits for the year amounted to £0.02 million versus £0.01 million in the previous year.
+Interest from deposits for the year was immaterial for the financial year versus £0.02 million in the previous year.